astra1dev/AUnlocker/README.md

   - Use `Ctrl + C` and `Ctrl + V` to copy-paste chat messages
   - Be able to send URLs and Email addresses
   - Increase the character limit from 100 to 120
+  - Modify the maximum amount of chat messages to keep in the chat history
 - ✨ Other Features
   - Remove the 60 FPS cap
   - Resize the in-game buttons (Use, Kill, Report, etc.)